Frequently Asked Questions

 |Federal Reserve Bank-District||Toll-Free discount window number|

 Institutions may request a loan at any time during the business day.
-Normally, loans are posted to borrowers' (or their correspondents') accounts at the close of Fedwire (see question 18).
+Normally, loans are posted to borrowers' (or their correspondents') accounts at the close of Fedwire (see response below).
 Please refer to The Mechanics of Borrowing for additional information.

 When are the proceeds of discount window loans made available to the borrower?
 When is the subsequent repayment posted?